nibsuoogee/dis-bereal-clone/README.md

 max_wal_senders = 64
 ```

 To apply these changes, restart the PostgreSQL service.
-Navigate to your PostgreSQL binaries folder.
+Navigate to your PostgreSQL binaries folder (using Windows cmd as **administrator**).
 ```
 cd "C:\Program Files\PostgreSQL\17\bin"
 ```